shihan-ma/BioMime/README.md

 ```bash
 python train.py --exp=test
 ```
-Define your own experiment id by changing the argument exp.
+Define your own experiment id by changing the argument `--exp`.

 ### Test
 The checkpoints at snapshot epochs will be saved in res/exp/.
 You can test the model by: